joeellis/joeellis.github.io/_posts/2017-05-10-elixir-nested-modules.markdown

 {% endhighlight %}

 What??
 I thought nested modules and namespaced modules compiled to the same thing?
 Shouldn't the first example also compile to `Foo.CSV`?
-Why does the second example work and not the first?
+And why does the second example not throw the same error as the first one?

 ### Why this happens